Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization

 \section{Conclusions}

 In conclusion, we have developed and demonstrated a comprehensive simulation framework for modeling the FEL oscillator at the University of Hawai`i at Mānoa.
-Our results indicate that this facility is capable of producing superradiant emission given by the nominal beam and machine parameters.
-Furthermore, by implementing cavity desynchronization and future upgrade to short bunch operation, we can significantly enhance the peak power of the FEL.
-This finding opens up new possibilities for high-peak-power and ultrafast pulse generation at UH Mānoa.
-The simulation tool has also proven to be flexible and adaptable to a variety of beam parameters, making it a valuable platform for design and optimization efforts.
-Ongoing simulation work includes benchmarking the results with other FEL codes such as \texttt{PUFFIN} and \texttt{MINERVA} in combination with our pulse propagation code package.
-Looking forward, current efforts on reviving the facility will make it possible to experimentally verify the results of our simulations and demonstrate superradiance operation.
+The simulations reveal fully three-dimensional, time-dependent oscillator dynamics and electron beam phase-space evolution that are not captured in one-dimensional models.
+For the nominal operating parameters, our results show that modest cavity desynchronization can enhance the output radiation power, but the resulting spiking behavior in the longitudinal modes makes the oscillator sensitive to machine timing jitter.
+At larger desynchronization, temporal spiking and spectral sidebands are suppressed, leading to smoother pulse evolution and improved robustness against timing jitter, although at the expense of reduced final radiation power.
+We also examine a short-bunch regime and find enhanced radiation power and earlier saturation compared with the nominal case, while dependence on desynchronization shows distinctly different behaviors compared with the nominal case due to the short bunch length.
+Together, these results suggest practical operating regimes for pulse control and open up new possibilities for high-peak-power and ultrafast pulse generation at UH Mānoa.
+This work also establishes a flexible numerical platform for future studies of dynamic desynchronization, optimization, and control.
+Looking forward, current efforts on reviving the facility will make it possible to experimentally verify the results of our simulations.
 Furthermore, this simulation framework enables detailed studies of advanced optical configurations, such as interferometric setups for imposing phase coherence on the output pulses, as well as systematic investigations into cavity length tuning for maximizing FEL output power, extraction efficiency, and bunch length optimization to support future beamline upgrades.